apache/nuttx/configs/ea3131/README.txt

   following these steps:

   - cd tools/                     # Configure Nuttx
-  - ./configure.sh ea3131/ostest  # (using the ostest configuration for this example)
+  - ./configure.sh ea3131/nsh     # (using the nsh configuration for this example)
   - cd ..                         # Set up environment
   - . ./setenv.sh                 # (see notes below)
   - make                          # Make NuttX.
 This will produce nuttx.bin